DataBiosphere/toil/docs/running/wesServer.rst

 Below is a detailed summary of all available options:

+--debug
---debug         Enable debug mode.
+            Enable debug mode.
+--port PORT
---port          The port that the Toil server listens on. (default: 8080).
+            The port that the Toil server listens on. (default: 8080).
+--swagger_ui
---swagger_ui    If True, the swagger UI will be enabled and hosted on the ``ga4gh/wes/v1/ui`` endpoint.
+            If True, the swagger UI will be enabled and hosted on the ``ga4gh/wes/v1/ui`` endpoint. (default: False).
-                (default: False).
+--cors
---cors          Enable Cross Origin Resource Sharing (CORS).
-This should only be turned on if the server is intended
-                to be used by a website or domain. (default: False).
+            Enable Cross Origin Resource Sharing (CORS).
+This should only be turned on if the server is intended to be used by a website or domain. (default: False).
+--cors_origins ORIGIN
---cors_origins  Ignored if ``--cors`` is False.
+            Ignored if ``--cors`` is False.
 This sets the allowed origins for CORS.
-For details about CORS and
-                its security risks, see the `GA4GH docs on CORS`_. (default: "*").
+For details about CORS and its security risks, see the `GA4GH docs on CORS`_. (default: "*").
+--workers WORKERS
---workers       Ignored if debug mode is on.
-The number of worker processes launched by the production WSGI server.
-                `2-4 workers per core`_ is recommended. (default: 2).
+            Ignored if debug mode is on.
+The number of worker processes launched by the production WSGI server. `2-4 workers per core`_ is recommended. (default: 2).
+--opt ENGINE_OPTION
---opt           *TBU*
+            *TBU*

 .. _2-4 workers per core: https://docs.gunicorn.org/en/stable/design.html#how-many-workers
 .. _GA4GH docs on CORS: https://w3id.org/ga4gh/product-approval-support/cors